askomics/flaskomics/docs/index.md

 AskOmics allows heterogeneous data (formatted as tabular files, GFF, BED or native RDF files) to be loaded into an RDF triplestore, to be transparently and interactively queried through a user-friendly interface.

-AskoMics also support federated queries to external SPARQL endpoints.
+AskOmics also support federated queries to external SPARQL endpoints.

 ![AskOmics](img/askograph.png){: .center}